Gastrointestinal stromal tumor (GIST)

 Sometimes these tests aren't possible, or their results are inconclusive, so a suspected GIST can't be located without surgery.
 Tissue analysis then takes place after the tumor is removed.

 - Laboratory tests on biopsies.
 These tests provide information on the proteins tumor cells make.
 One of these tests, immunohistochemistry, detects specific proteins controlled by genes in GIST cells.
 Identification of these proteins helps guide treatment decisions.
 Sometimes, actual genetic testing of biopsy samples is necessary to locate GIST genes in tumor DNA.
 GIST cells are also examined under a microscope to see how many cells out of 50 different microscopic fields are actively dividing.
 This number is known as the mitotic rate.
 The higher the mitotic rate in a tumor, the more aggressive it is, and the greater is its likelihood of spreading to other organs.

 Small, asymptomatic GISTs found in the course of tests for another condition may be approached with watchful waiting in carefully selected cases.

-All large or symptomatic GISTs should be surgically removed unless they are too large or they involve too many organs and tissues for surgery (resection).
-Resection is also delayed or avoided in people whose general health makes any surgery too risky to undertake, as well as those likely to have metastatic GISTs.
+Usually, large or symptomatic GISTs are surgically removed unless they are too large or they involve too many organs and tissues for surgery.
+Resection is also delayed or avoided in people whose general health makes any surgery too risky to undertake, as well as in those likely to have metastatic GISTs.

 It's often possible to resect GISTs using minimally invasive surgery, which involves inserting a viewing tube (laparoscope) and surgical instruments through small incisions in the abdomen.